MarketAlly/MarketAlly.AIPlugin/MarketAlly.AIPlugin/README.WebSearch.md

-﻿# WebSearch Plugin for MarketAlly.AIPlugin
+﻿# WebSearch Plugin for MarketAlly AI Plugin Toolkit

 A flexible and extensible plugin for performing web searches through various search engines, designed to integrate seamlessly with the MarketAlly.AIPlugin framework.